git-pull/tao-of-tmux/manuscript/02-terminal-fundamentals.md

 normally is found at `/usr/local/bin/zsh`.
 So it can be confusing, they can't agree to disagree on where to install interpreters.

-It's fun to experiment with different shells, on many systems, you can use [`chsh -s`](https://en.wikipedia.org/wiki/Chsh) to update the default shell for a user.
+It's fun to experiment with different shells.
+On many systems you can use [`chsh -s`](https://en.wikipedia.org/wiki/Chsh) to update the default shell for a user.

-The other thing to mention is that in order for `chsh -s` to work,  you typically need to have it added to [`/etc/shells`](https://bash.cyberciti.biz/guide//etc/shells).
+The other thing to mention is that in order for `chsh -s` to work  you typically need to have it added to [`/etc/shells`](https://bash.cyberciti.biz/guide//etc/shells).

 ## Shell languages {#shell-languages}